Explore Research in BME

 Entering the BME Building (if you are not yet a BME student)

 Type MR5 Building, UVA School of Medicine in Google maps.
-Students must enter the BME building (called MR5) between the Claude Moore Medical Education Building and McLeod Hall.
-Look for the covered sidewalk behind McLeod Hall and turn left under the covered sidewalk to the side door of MR5.
-That door will open with your standard UVA ID badge, but all other doors to MR5 are locked.
-Turn right once inside the building to the atrium with elevator and stairs.
-Our department is on the second floor of MR5.
+Enter the BME building (called MR5) between the Claude Moore Medical Education Building and McLeod Hall.
+Look for the covered sidewalk behind McLeod Hall, turn left and open the MR5 door with your standard UVA ID badge.
+All other doors to MR5 are locked.
+Turn right inside the doors to the elevator and stairs.
+Our department is on the second floor of MR5, room 2010.
 Look for signs for our Open BME events.
 Lost?
 Stop by the department office by the 2nd floor elevator for directions.

 Contact Karen Sleezer, undergraduate program manager in BME, with any questions.